Geography of Ireland

-Ireland forms the second largest landmass in the North-West European Archipelago, together with nearby islands including Great Britain and the Isle of Man, known in the United Kingdom as the British Isles.

 Geological development

 The geology of Ireland is diverse.
 Different regions contain rocks belonging to different geological periods, dating back almost 2 billion years.
 The oldest known Irish rock is about 1.7 billion years old and is found on Inishtrahull Island off the north coast of Inishowen and on the mainland at Annagh Head on the Mullet Peninsula.
 The newer formations are the drumlins and glacial valleys as a result of the last ice age, and the sinkholes and cave formations in the limestone regions of Clare.

-Ireland's geological history covers everything from volcanism and tropical seas to the last glacial period.
-Ireland was formed in two distinct parts and slowly joined, uniting about 440 million years ago.
+Ireland's geological history includes a wide range of elements, from volcanism and tropical seas to the last glacial period.
+Ireland was formed in two distinct parts, which slowly joined, uniting about 440 million years ago.
 As a result of tectonics and the effect of ice, the sea level has risen and fallen.
-In every area of the country the rocks which formed can be seen as a result.
+In every area of the country, the rocks which formed can be seen as a result.
 Finally, the impact of the glaciers shaped the landscape seen today.
 The variation between the two areas, along with the differences between volcanic areas and shallow seas, led to a range of soils.
 There are extensive bogs and free-draining brown earths.
 The mountains are granite, sandstone, limestone with karst areas, and basalt formations.

 Most of Ireland was probably above sea level during the last 60 million years.
 As such its landscapes have been shaped by erosion and weathering on land.
 Protracted erosion also means most of the Paleogene and Neogene sediments have been eroded away or, as known in a few cases, buried by Quaternary deposits.
 Before the Quaternary glaciations affected Ireland the landscape had developed thick weathered regolith on the uplands and karst in the lowlands.
 There has been some controversy regarding the origin of the planation surfaces found in Ireland.
-While some have argued for an origin in marine planation others regard these surfaces as peneplains formed by weathering and fluvial erosion.
+While some have argued for an origin in marine planation, others regard these surfaces as peneplains formed by weathering and fluvial erosion.
 Not only is their origin disputed but also their actual extent and the relative role of sea-level change and tectonics in their shaping.
 Most river systems in Ireland formed in the Cenozoic before the Quaternary glaciations.
 Rivers follow for most of their course structural features of the geology of Ireland.
 Marine erosion since the Miocene may have made Ireland's western coast retreat more than 100 km.
 Pre-Quaternary relief was more dramatic than today's glacier-smoothened landscapes.